HwWobbe/Wip-Main/README.md

           - explore the 2 X lower sum edits
             - one last greaterThan edit
               - deferring further tests of this theory
-      - it may be more effective to stay focused on the 2nd repo since the current assumption is that the 1st is based on the sum of the subordinates
+      - It may be more effective to stay focused on the 2nd repo since the current assumption is that the 1st is based on the sum of the subordinates.
+Monitor the wrapping of this longer text block.

 - balance RoC & IVI focus
   - how does EaQu collect revisions and update adresses